Rychh/turing-machine/README.md

 should output a description of an equivalent one-tape machine.

-If the input machine is deterministic (every configuration has at most one applicable transition), then the output machine ​ should also be deterministic​ .
+If the input machine is deterministic (every configuration has at most one applicable transition), then the output machine should also be deterministic .

 The number of transitions in the output machine should depend polynomially on the number of transitions in the input machine.